KlapkovGV/scratch-llm/README.md

 The first GPT was introduced by the OpenAI team in the paper "Improving Language Understanding by Generative Pre-Training" (Radford et al., 2018).
 The authors proposed an approach based on a two-stage training procedure. **Unsupervised pre-training**, as the first stage, trains the model on a large corpus of unlabeled text using a multi-layer Transformer decoder as the language model.
 The second stage is **supervised fine-tuning**, where the pre-trained model's parameters are adapted to a specific supervised task, such as text classification, question answering, and semantic similarity assessment.

-## How I will create a large language model

-As I mentioned earlier, I will create a large language model following the methodology described in the book "Build a Large Language Model (from Scratch)" by Sebastian Raschka.
-At the end of the first chapter there is a clear diagram of the process of creating an LLM.
-The process consists of three main stages.

-### Stage 1 — Building an LLM

-The first stage involves data preparation and sampling, implementing the attention mechanism, and building the LLM architecture.
-After the model is built, it is ready for pretraining.

-### Stage 2 — Obtaining a Foundation Model

-To obtain a foundation model, the LLM is trained on unlabeled data, evaluated, and the pretrained weights are loaded.
-At this stage, the model is already capable of generating new text.

-### Stage 3 — Fine-tuning

-The third stage is project-specific as I understand, and requires defining the goal of the LLM.
-So the basis of the third stage is a labeled dataset that is loaded and used for fine-tuning the pretrained model.
-After fine-tuning, the model can be used for specific purposes, for example, as a text classifier or a personal assistant.

 ## How I understand data preprocessing

 ### Why we need word embeddings